US HIGH SCHOOL STUDENTS

 For a list of courses that have been approved for high school students, please click here.

-- 1-99: Lower division courses designed for undergraduate freshmen and sophomores
+- 1-99: Lower division courses designed for undergraduate freshmen and sophomores.
+The majority of courses approved for high school student enrollment fall into this category.

 Some courses may require you to have taken specific courses or fulfilled certain requirements.
-If you have had experience comparable to the listed requisite, you may enroll.
+If you have had experience comparable to the listed requisite and the course is listed on the high school approved course enrollment list, you may enroll.

 - On the main menu, under the CLASSES drop-down menu select “Find a Class and Enroll”